-iOS is a small niche in software development, and the scope of knowledge you need to cover is quite stable over the years.
+iOS is a small niche in software development, the scope of knowledge you need to cover is quite stable over the years, and primarily using Swift and Objective-C as the main programming languages.

 Preparing for an iOS interview is not much different from a frontend interview.
 Client-side development is a skill that we can easily show off, it follows that companies will often expect a portfolio of projects you’ve worked on.